MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities

 \subsection{Data collection}

 Our aim is to develop a multimodal benchmark that requires comprehensive capabilities, corresponding to realistic scenarios an AI agent might encounter.
 Consider, for instance, this scenario: Awakening from slumber, you reach out for your smartphone (\textit{recognition capability}) to check the current time (\textit{OCR capability}).
-Today, your plan is to visit a new grocery that you have not been to.
-Guided by the information that the grocery is situated directly opposite the stadium and next to the cinema (\textit{spatial awareness}), you manage to locate it successfully.
-Keeping in mind your doctor's advice to shed some weight, you consciously steer clear of high-calorie food and choose milk, vegetables, and fruits instead (\textit{knowledge capability}).
-In the dairy aisle, you're faced with a choice between two types of pure milk.
-The first is 4 dollars for one liter with 20\% discount, while the second is 7 dollars for 1.5 liter with 25\% discount.
-After some quick arithmetic, you find the former is cheaper (\textit{math capability}) and and opt for the one-liter package.
-After shopping, you walk past the cinema and find a person pointing to the poster to introduce a new movie (\textit{language generation}).
+Today, your plan is to visit an unfamiliar grocery store.
+With the knowledge that it's located opposite a stadium and beside a cinema (\textit{spatial awareness}), you manage to locate it successfully.
+Remembering your doctor's advice to lose weight, you avoid high-calorie items and instead pick up milk, vegetables, and fruits (\textit{knowledge capability}).
+In the dairy section, you saw two options of pure milk: one liter at \$4 with a 20\% discount, and 1.5 liters at \$7 with a 25\% discount.
+After some quick arithmetic, you find the former is cheaper (\textit{math capability}) and select the one-liter carton.
+Later, as you pass by the cinema, you see someone gesturing towards a poster while introducing a new movie (\textit{language generation}).